How Silicon Valley Pushed Coding Into American Classrooms

 Do you remember anything, and if, enough to actually go into a profession that requires you to know anything about it?

 That's your flaw right there.
 Coding is a knowledge set that has some value to know even if you don't go into a profession that requires coding.
 It teaches a way of logically understanding how a problem is broken down into a process, and how processes run.
-(And it also gives students some familiarity with what's inside the stuff that they will interact with every day of their
+(And it also gives students some familiarity with what's inside the stuff that they will interact with every day of their lives, so that they understand it's code, it's not some sort of magic.)

 Do not fear.